-The Snow Leopard Trek takes you through a wildlife expedition in the snow-capped Hemis National Park.
+The Snow Leopard Trek takes you through a wildlife expedition in the snow-capped Hemis National Park, its a best treks in India during winter.
 Nestled among the Himalayas in Ladakh, the trek gives a chance to see some of the most endangered species in India.
 And the additional scenic views only add to the long list of rewards to the strenuous trek.
 At 4,100 m, Snow Leopard Trek takes some of the toughest terrains while the trek spans for over 13 days, you can really have to brave the extreme conditions and make way amidst the thick blanket of snow.

 Sample route looks like this: Leh-Phey-Hemis National Park-Zingchen-Leh.
-To take this trek you have to visit Ladakh during the peak winter season i.e. Mid-January – February.
+To make this trek, you have to visit Ladakh during the peak winter season i.e. Mid-January – February.
 Because that’s the time when you can really expect snow Leopard to show up.
 Apart from the leopards, you can also expect Tibetan wolves, horned sheep, blue sheep, and Eurasian Brown Bear in the region.

 The extreme temperatures make the trek rather difficult.
 Snowstorms, biting wind, and an endless streak of snowfall can be expected during the trek.
 Tents and camps become the most reliable source of accommodation during the trek.